This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You can, however, prepare the peels to be a bit safer for your chickens.

-The best way to prepare the peels is to simply boil them first.
+Instead of giving your chickens raw banana peels you should cook them first.
+The best way is to simply boil banana skins or peels first.
 Bring a pot of water to a boil, drop in your peels, and let them cook until they are soft enough to easily tear.

 While boiling will not add any nutritional value, it will break the peel down enough that your chicken will not burn more calories trying to tear it apart than it will gain from the peel.